 This is something that especially penalizes lower-income women.
 In 2013, an important study of nearly 1,000 women surveyed the most common reasons to lead to an abortion.
 Be it a single mother who “didn’t have money to buy a baby spoon,” or the unemployed wife of an unemployed man who didn’t “want to go back to living with other people,” financial reasons were the most commonly cited by women who sought abortions, followed by it not being the right time to have a baby, and reasons related to the partner (who might be absent, unsupportive, or abusive).

-A new study published today in the American Journal of Public Health provides important evidence to expand this claim, showing opposing abortion harms the poor, not just because it’s often lower-income women who decide to get abortions, but because being denied an abortion is linked to long-term consequences.
+A new study published today in the American Journal of Public Health provides important evidence to expand this claim, showing opposing abortion harms the poor, not just because it’s often lower-income women who decide to get abortions, but because being denied an abortion is linked to long-term financial consequences.

 The research, led by Diana Greene Foster, the director of research in gynaecology at the Brixby Center for Global Reproductive Health, at the University of California in San Francisco was conducted on 813 women who requested an abortion in 30 clinics across the US between 2008 and 2010.
 The researchers recorded these women’s socioeconomic situation for five years after being offered or denied the procedure—for the first time in the US, Foster explained to Quartz, the study looked at the links between abortion and economic outcomes, not preconditions.